 Click here to get answers to more Frequently Asked Questions.

 Parents or guardians requesting transportation to a private or parochial school for their child must submit the Out-of-District Transportation Request on or before April 1 of the calendar year in which the child will begin school.
-This requirement has been extended to May 27, 2021 for the 2021-2022 school year.
+This requirement was extended to May 27, 2021 for the 2021-2022 school year.
 A form must be submitted each year that a child attends an out-of-district school.

 Request for Transportation Form 2021-22